 Although statistics may be low it is important to maintain the intake of vitamin D for general health!
 With summer approaching its important that you get outside and soak in the sun!
 But also be mindful of wearing sunscreen and keeping hydrated in the heat.

-Here a few tips to make sure you’re getting the right about of Vitamin D:
+Here a few tips to make sure you’re getting the right information about of Vitamin D:

 - You need at least 15 minutes of sun exposure between 10 am – 3 pm several times a week, whether that’s opting to walk to the shops or just sitting outside on your break, a small amount of such each day does a world of good.
 People with darker skin will need to spend more time in the sun as higher levels of melanin can inhibit vitamin D production.